py-moneyed/py-moneyed/README.md

 Future
 ------

-Future versions of py-money may provide currency conversions, or other capabilities, dependent on feedback and usage.
+Future versions of py-moneyed may provide currency conversions, or other capabilities, dependent on feedback and usage.